AshitMilne/Planet-III/semper-idem/Vault/tagged/Lexica.md

 ## A

 **Act III**
 A third 'elder' phase of life forward-looking and committed to the future synthesizes prior reflection (a cycling of apprehension and introversion) to apply *semper idem* to societal evolution.
 It begins approximately at 60 and extends as a natural life and circumstances allow.
+While Acts I and II respectively have masculine and feminine bias.
+In Act III one seeks to regenerate the Commons and restore Creation.

 **Anarchy**
 An emergent and dynamic order, manifesting without centralized coordination through a network or ecology through identification of objective truth and aesthetic (minimal) purpose or utility in a specific context.
 It contrasts with chaos: a self-evident disorder and incongruity.